 CA-3 research track

-You may spend six months during your anesthesia training doing clinical and/or laboratory research.
-The research rotation goals will be to provide the resident with exposure to graduate and post-graduate level research, while fostering a program that continues research within the department.
-The resident will be contributing to publication-quality research efforts.
+You may spend six months during your anesthesia training doing clinical or laboratory research or both.
+The research rotation goals are to provide the resident with exposure to graduate and postgraduate level research, while fostering a program that continues research within the department.
+Residents contribute to publication-quality research efforts.

-Didactic training is an integral part of Mayo Clinic's Anesthesiology Residency Program.
-You will participate in:
+Didactic training is an integral part of Mayo Clinic's Anesthesiology Residency.
+Residents participate in:

 - Clinical case conferences